Dr. Karen Uhlenbeck Is The First Woman To Win The ‘Nobel Prize Of Math’

 This week, the Abel Prize for mathematics was awarded for the first time ever to a woman, Dr. Karen Uhlenbeck, a mathematician and emeritus professor at the University of Texas at Austin.

 The Cut says that the Abel Prize is modeled after the Nobel Prize, and is also presented by the King of Norway, King Harald.
 It recognizes excellence in mathematicians who have “greatly influenced the field.”
-The New York Times credits Dr. Uhlenbeck stating “the fundamental impact of her work on analysis, geometry and mathematical physics.”
+The New York Times credits Dr. Uhlenbeck, stating that “the fundamental impact of her work on analysis, geometry and mathematical physics” were considerations for awarding her the prize.

 The Abel Prize includes a medal and a cash prize of Norwegian kroner with a value of $700,000.
 In the history of the prize, all winners have been men.
 But Dr. Uhlenbeck has always been a trailblazer in math, pioneering the field of geometric analysis, with one of her most well-known contributions being her theories of predictive mathematics, inspired by soap bubbles.

-Sun-Yung Alice Chang, a mathematician at Princeton University who served on the Abel Prize committee says that Uhlenbeck has always been a leader in the field of mathematics.
+Sun-Yung Alice Chang, a mathematician at Princeton University who served on the Abel Prize committee, says that Uhlenbeck has always been a leader in the field of mathematics.

 “She did things nobody thought about doing, and after she did, she laid the foundations of a branch of mathematics.”